Low carb? High carb? Juice cleanse? No cleanse? Good fats? No fats? The list goes on.

-When it comes to nutrition, it’s super easy to over-complicate things.
-(Thanks google!)
+When it comes to nutrition, it’s incredibly easy to over-complicate things – thanks Dr google!

-Despite knowing that long-lasting physical changes take time and patience, far too many people still get sucked in to quick fixes or jump way too far ahead and play with advanced strategies that really shouldn’t be touched without proper guidance.
+Our rational brain knows that long-lasting physical changes take time and patience, but for many people, emotions take over and I still see far too many people getting sucked in to quick fixes or playing with advanced strategies that really shouldn’t be touched without proper guidance.

 KEEP IT SIMPLE

-If you haven’t mastered the basics, you really have no business skipping forward into advanced strategies.
+If you haven’t mastered the basics, you really have no business dipping your toes in advanced nutrition strategies.
 9 times out of 10 when clients come to me seeking advice because “things just aren’t shifting”, they’re not actually ticking off the fundamentals when we sit down and have an honest conversation about it.
 Before anything else, get this list right for a whole month and see how good you feel:

-+ Eat nutrient-dense natural food – no more processed junk!
+- Eat nutrient-dense natural food, including quality fats – no more processed junk!

 BE SMART ABOUT THE ADVICE YOU TAKE